fallen-icarus/cardano-options/README.md

 see these contracts.
 The proposal TradingPair beacon will show contracts for sale while the active TradingPair beacon will show active contracts for that trading pair.

-Meanwhile, Mike may want to see all contracts for sale that are offering ada and have a premium paid in DJED.
+Meanwhile, Mike may want to see all contracts for sale that are offering ada and ask for a premium paid in DJED.
 He can see exactly these contracts by querying *both* the proposal Offer beacon for ada and the proposal Premium beacon for DJED.

 ### Native Support For Secondary Options Markets